Quick overview for context:

 Don Vicente de la Osa bought the rancho from the Tongva ranchers, raised cattle, built the adobe house that still stands on what's left of the property (it's the second oldest structure in the Valley), turned the house into a stagecoach stop and roadhouse when the cattle market collapsed, and eventually sold the rancho to a Yankee named Jim Thompson.

 Jim Thompson sold Rancho Los Encinos in 1869.
-The buyers, Eugene and Philippe Garnier, were immigrants from France's Basque Country.
-(There were two other Garnier brothers, Abel and Camille, but little is known about them.)
+The buyers, Eugene and Philippe Garnier, were immigrants from France.
+(There were other Garnier brothers - Abel, Camille, and Léon, but little is known about them except that Camille and Léon were two of the city's biggest spenders and could often be seen dining at one of Victor Dol's restaurants.)

 Philippe merits his own entry, and you'll understand why when you read it.
 Anyway...